Terraform

 Actually, Atlantis and Terraform Cloud can be used together since Atlantis integrates seamlessly with Terraform Cloud/Enterprise.
 It doesn’t matter which flavor or Terraform Cloud/Enterprise your team uses since Atlantis can work with all of them.

-If that’s up your alley, you can have the “pull request-based” flow with some of the benefits of a managed solution, like history, access to policies with Sentinel, stopping runs, secret storage, etc. At this point, any generic CI tool would likely do the trick, so there may not be a point in maintaining a self-hosted installation of Atlantis to hand over the work to Terraform Cloud.
+If that’s up your alley, you can use the “pull request-based” flow with some of the benefits of a managed solution, like history, access to Sentinel policies, stopping runs, secret storage, etc. At this point, any generic CI tool would likely do the trick, so there may not be a point in maintaining a self-hosted installation of Atlantis to hand over the work to Terraform Cloud.

 Alternative to Atlantis and Terraform Cloud - Spacelift